Recipe Overview

 Ingredients needed for recipe.

-Here’s what you have to do.
-Start by boiling pasta – I like to use whole wheat, but if white pasta is your thing, go for it!
+Cook the macaroni.
+Start by boiling the pasta.
+I like to use whole wheat, but if white pasta is your thing, go for it!
+Follow the cooking instructions on the package.
+Cook the pasta just until it’s tender.
+It will get softer when it bakes in the oven.

 Cooked Pasta in a colander.

-The magic happens while you bake this macaroni and cheese and it turns into a creamy, cheesy, flavorful concoction.
-The green chiles add the perfect amount of flavor – you wouldn’t believe how fast this disappears!
+Bake.
+The magic happens while you bake this macaroni and cheese!
+It turns into a creamy, cheesy, flavorful concoction.
+The green chiles add the perfect amount of flavor!
+You can bet this mac and cheese will quickly disappear.

 Green chile mac and cheese in a white casserole dish.

-The answer is yes!
-I would personally cook the pasta and mix it with all the other ingredients except milk, put it in the baking dish and cover and refrigerate up to 24 hours.
-When you’re ready to bake, get it out of the fridge and let the glass pan come to room temperature.
-Pour the milk on top, sprinkle with remaining cheese, and bake.
+If you’d like to prep this casserole ahead of time, here’s how to do it.
+Cook the pasta and mix it with all the other ingredients except the milk, and put it in the baking dish.
+Cover the dish with foil, and refrigerate for up to 24 hours.
+When you’re ready to bake the casserole, get it out of the fridge a half hour ahead of time, to let the glass pan come to room temperature.
+Pour the milk on top, sprinkle with remaining cheese, and bake as directed.

 Mac and cheese partially scooped out to show texture.